App Comparisons

 Quick Answer

-In July 2025, WhatsApp is the better choice for most people worldwide, with over 2 billion active users across all platforms. iMessage excels within Apple’s ecosystem and offers tighter system integration, but requires an Apple device.
-WhatsApp works on iOS, Android, and desktop — making it the more universally accessible option for staying in touch.
+WhatsApp is the better choice for most people worldwide, with over 2 billion active users across all platforms. iMessage excels within Apple’s ecosystem and offers tighter system integration, but requires an Apple device.
+WhatsApp works on iOS, Android, and desktop, making it the more universally accessible option for staying in touch.

-The right choice depends on who you’re messaging, which devices you use, and how much privacy matters to you.
-This guide breaks down the key differences across platform reach, encryption, features, and cost — so you can make an informed decision fast.
+The right choice depends on who you’re messaging and which devices you use.
+This guide breaks down the key differences across platform reach, encryption, features, and cost so you can make an informed decision.

 Key Takeaways

-- WhatsApp supports file transfers up to 2 GB per file as of 2023, compared to iMessage’s attachment limit of 100 MB for most file types (WhatsApp FAQ).
+• WhatsApp supports file transfers up to 2 GB per file, compared to iMessage’s attachment limit of 100 MB for most file types (WhatsApp FAQ).

 Which Platforms Does Each App Support?